shubhidua/Hacktoberfest-20/CONTRIBUTING.md

 --> First fork the repo you want.
 --> Then open the command line or the Terminal clone the repo you want and type : git clone your_url --> After that, type : cd your_repo
---> To create and checkout a branch type : git checkout -b yourz-branch --> Make the changes you want and then add the file you made changes to like: git add your_file --> After all changes are made, commit them by : git commit --> Then to push your code just type : git push --set-upstream origin new_con
+--> To create and checkout a branch type : git checkout -b your-branch --> Make the changes you want and then add the file you made changes to like: git add your_file --> After all changes are made, commit them by : git commit --> Then to push your code just type : git push --set-upstream origin your-branch

 Thats All !
 DOne !
 Congrats you have contributed to Open Source!!